Plus, 6 Things to Know About Epilepsy

 Some seizures are more dangerous than others.
 While there isn’t much you can do during a seizure to stop it, you can help protect the individual and provide assistance.
-19 out of 20 seizures stop by themselves within 2-3 minutes although there can be a prolonged period of confusion afterwards.
-For seizures which last longer than 5 minutes, a call for an ambulance should be placed.
+Nineteen out of 20 seizures stop by themselves within two to three minutes, although there can be a prolonged period of confusion afterwards.
+For seizures that last longer than five minutes, a call for an ambulance should be placed.

 First, remember to remain calm.
 If appropriate, lay the individual on their side or cushion their head with a pillow.
 Once they are protected, call for help and remain with them until they recover.
 During the seizure, you should never put anything in the person’s mouth.
 This could cause serious injury.
 Here are some other things to be mindful of during a seizure.

 - Do call for emergency assistance when needed.

 - Do protect the person from any nearby objects.

 - Do time the length of the seizure.

 - Do stay with the person until they recover.

 - Don’t put anything in the person’s mouth.

 4. Women with epilepsy can give birth to healthy babies.

 Women with epilepsy can have perfectly healthy pregnancies.
 If possible, plan your pregnancy so you know the cause of your seizures and safest seizure medication to treat them during a pregnancy.
 Work with your care team before, during and after your pregnancy.
 Continue taking your medication as prescribed until you consult with your physician.
 Be sure to discuss all seizure medications with your care team to determine the best care for you.
 You will also want to be mindful of avoiding any triggers, such as sleep deprivation, certain foods or stress.